The Seaboard is a powerful MIDI controller and it works very well with 3rd party hardware and software instruments.

 Each of the dimensions of touch are transmitted using standard MIDI messages, so any instrument which can receive and respond to those messages will be able to unlock the Seaboard's expressive potential to varying degrees.

-We have guides and templates for many popular instruments, which you can find by just searching for the name of the instrument on this site.
-If you don't find your particular instrument, read on below for a full guide on setting up with any instrument.
+We have guides and templates for many popular instruments, which you can find here or by just searching for the name of the instrument on the Support portal.
+If you don't find your particular instrument, read on below for a general guide on setting up with any instrument.

 Before you start – Single Channel mode

 Before you set up your instrument to respond to the Seaboard, connect your Seaboard to a computer and select Single Channel mode in ROLI Dashboard.
 This will simplify the process until we are ready to set the channel range.

 Later, we will look at the ideal Channel Range to use with your particular instrument.
 The Seaboard remembers any settings you make in ROLI Dashboard so you can unplug it and connect to other hardware while retaining those settings.